• Lower Price

 5. Shave in circular movements

 Knowing the correct shaving technique can help you avoid skin irritation after shaving.
 Guide your shaver in small, circular and uniform movements over your entire face.
-This way, you’ll catch hair that grows in any direction without causing red irritated skin with an abrasive shaving movement.
+This way, you’ll catch hair that grows in any direction without causing a beard shaving rash with an abrasive movement.
 Remember: take your time.

 See more below ↓